 Virginia Catastrophic Injury Law - Key Facts

-• 2-year statute of limitations - must file within two years of injury
+• Two-year statute of limitations - most Virginia personal injury lawsuits must be filed within two years of the injury.

 What Qualifies as a Catastrophic Injury in Virginia?